 Charity and community groups provide valuable services to our community often sell food as part of their fundraising activities.
 Not-for-profit operations are not excluded from the requirement of the Food Safety Standards and provisions of the NSW Food Act 2003.

-Food Standards Australia New Zealand has developed a series of fact sheets to assist charity and community groups with their fundraising events such as cake stalls and BBQ's.
+Food Standards Australia New Zealand (PDF) have developed a series of fact sheets to assist charity and community groups with their fundraising events such as cake stalls and BBQ's.